Residenza Tertianum, Chiasso

 The broken lines of the main facade are counterbalanced by the essentiality of the north-west facade, crossed by the slight changes in level of the three buildings, which follow the natural slope of the land.

-From this side you can access via a ramp to the large underground level, made with the waterproof Drytech tank structure, as well as the suggestive infinity pool set in the large lawn of the property.
+From this side you can access via a ramp to the large underground level, made with the waterproof Drytech Tank structure, as well as the suggestive infinity pool set in the large lawn of the property.

 Project: Architect Carlo Rizzi, Morbio Inferiore